Table of contents

-The second round, either do another modified plank or if you are feeling strong, come into a full Plank for your 10 second holds.
+Next, for the second round, either do another modified plank or if you are feeling strong, come into a full Plank for your 10 second holds.
 Make sure you keep your body in a straight line, and do not allow your hips to droop or raise up and break your straight line.
-If this is too challenging, allow your knees to drop to the mat and perform your 10 second holds in the modified Plank, and complete the Sun Salutation series on each side.
+If this is too challenging, allow your knees to drop to the mat and perform your 10 second holds in the modified Plank, and then complete the Sun Salutation series on each side.

 Drop your left knee to the ground, and INHALE and open your body towards the right while raising your right arm to the sky/ceiling.
 You should be facing to the right side, supported on your left knee, left hand/arm, and right foot.
-If you are comfortable here and want a challenge, straighten your left leg so you are supported on just the outside of your foot and left hand/arm.
+If you are comfortable here and want a challenge, straighten your left leg so you are supported on just the outside of your foot and left hand/arm to come into the full expression of the pose.
 I typically hold my side plank for a breath or two, not a full 10 seconds.
-EXHALE down and back to plank or table top, and do another side plank opening to your left.
+Finally, EXHALE down and back to center in plank or table top, and do another side plank opening to your left.

 Please comment to share your experience or ask any questions!
 What did you think of this exercise?
 Which versions of Plank hold and Side Plank did you perform?
 Do you think you will add these arm strength exercises to your routine?
 Always remember, be kind!

 6 thoughts on “Yoga Challenge – Sun Salutations Poses: Phalakasana (Plank)”